guangleibao/aws-viewer/README.md

  	- Or, run `$ java -jar target/awsviewer-1.0-SNAPSHOT-jar-with-dependencies.jar showVpc demo-vpc plain demo-profile` in plain mode.

 ## More Information about the Usage
-+ `showVpc` can be used to check [Well-Architected practices](https://aws.amazon.com/architecture/well-architected/).
++ `showVpc` can help checking the reliability pillar of [Well-Architected practices](https://aws.amazon.com/architecture/well-architected/).